header photo

 Wirrkinymirri (Willie Creek)

 Although the creek is stunning, this 'living country' is also a dangerous place.
-The area is prime habitat for Linygoorr (saltwater crocodiles).
+The area is prime habitat for saltwater crocodiles.
 Linygoorr will usually feed on Wangkaja (mangrove crab) and fish, saltwater crocodiles have been known to attack humans.

 Aboriginal people search here in Biyalbiyal (mangrove) trunks where fat, juicy grubs (witchetty grubs) called Bina can be found.
-Another food source, Nimanburr (flying fox) rests during the day and comes out with other nocturnal creatures around sunset.
+Nimanburr (flying fox) rests during the day and comes out with other nocturnal creatures around sunset.
 Traditionally people used to wait for them in the paperbark forests and hunt them with sticks.
-Boongginy (sea eagles) are often seen flying overhead in the search of fish.
+Sea eagles are often seen flying overhead in the search of fish.

 The moon and sun dictate tidal movement.
-With the Midimidi Girnididiny (full moon) or new moon come big tides, while waxing and waning moons result in neap tides with less water movement.
+With the full moon or new moon come big tides, while waxing and waning moons result in neap tides with less water movement.

 The colour of the ocean changes, depending on the season.
 For instance, during the season of Wirralburu (approximately May) and Barrgana (approximately June - August) cold east winds turn the water to a deep blue.
 An aqua or turquoise ocean can be seen in warmer times.